Slow Boat by Anna Yen

 Anna’s training includes with Monika Pagneux, Philippe Gaulier, Dell’Arte International School of Physical Theatre, Nanjing Acrobatic Troupe, Shanghai Circus School.

-A Playlab Theatre production in partnership with Brisbane Festival.
+A Playlab Theatre production presented in partnership with Brisbane Festival and Brisbane Powerhouse.
 Playlab Theatre is supported by the Queensland Government through Arts Queensland.
 Slow Boat is also supported by the Restart Investment to Sustain and Expand (RISE) Fund – an Australian Government initiative.